In Search of the Real Jesus

 in the modern 21st Century world, which is generally focused on becoming educated so one can earn more money.

-c) Solomon in all his glory was not clothed as well as a common grass or weed flower.
+c) Solomon in all his glory was not clothed as well as a common field or weed flower.
 This is by far the greatest environmental statement known in human history, given at a time and place where such an issue wasn't

 even on the general public radar.
 To pretend that Jesus didn't care about the environment is to say that one of his followers, the first prominent modern environmentalist Albert Schweitzer, didn't care about the